Tribler/tribler/doc/building/building_on_osx.rst

 Required packages
 -------------------
 * vlc: PyInstaller automatically searches for the vlc library in the system and bundles it.
 * eulagise: In order to attach the EULA to the ``.dmg`` file, we make use of the ``eulagise`` script.
 This script is written in PERL and is based on a more fully-featured script.
-The script can be dowloaded from `GitHub <https://github.com/CompoFX/compo/blob/master/tool/eulagise.pl>`_.
+The script can be downloaded from `GitHub <https://github.com/CompoFX/compo/blob/master/tool/eulagise.pl>`_.
 The builder expects the script to be executable and added to the ``PATH`` environment variable.
 This can be done with the following commands:

 .. code-block:: none